A Gelfand-Naimark type theorem: The Representation Theorem

 Specific examples of topological properties $\mathscr{P}$ and $\mathscr{Q}$ which satisfy the above requirements are given in Example 3.3.13 of \cite{Kou6}.
 This includes the case when $\mathscr{P}$ is the Lindel\"{o}f property and $\mathscr{Q}$ is paracompactness (and particularly, the case when $\mathscr{P}$ is either the Lindel\"{o}f property, second countability or separability and $\mathscr{Q}$ is metrizability). \end{example}

 Let $X$ be a completely regular space.
 In Theorem \ref{FS} for a non-vanishing self-adjoint closed subalgebra $H$ of $C_B(X)$ which has local units we have shown that $H$ is isometrically isomorphic to $C_0(\lambda_HX)$.
-It also follows from the commutative Gelfand--Naimark theorem that $H$ is isometrically isomorphic to $C_0(Y)$ in which $Y$ is the spectrum (or the structure space) of $H$.
+It also follows from the commutative Gelfand--Naimark theorem that $H$ is isometrically isomorphic to $C_0(Y)$ in which $Y$ is the spectrum (or the maximal ideal space) of $H$ which has the Gelfand (or the Zariski) topology.
 The uniqueness part of Theorem \ref{FS} now implies that $Y=\lambda_HX$.
 We state this fact formally as a theorem.

 \begin{notation} Let $X$ be a space.
 We denote the spectrum of a closed subalgebra $H$ of $C_B(X)$ (considered as a $C^*$-subalgebra of $C_B(X)$ under the standard operation of complex conjugation) by $\mathfrak{sp}(H)$. \end{notation}